sdilts/sdilts.github.io/_posts/2026-6-12-fetching-cl-dependencies.md

 The next step is to generate a ninja build file that can run our build step and keep everything up to date as our files change.

+## Footnotes

 [^final-image]: Using the described process, the final image will still include ASDF.
 Removing would involve a similar process, but with gathering all the required files instead of just the dependencies.
 Due to ASDF being able to process non-CL targets, you'd probably need to avoid using it in the target system and use a build system that loads files by calling a lisp subprocesses.

 [^system-manager]: Most other languages would call this a package manager, but since `package` means something different in CL, we avoid that term.

+[^asdf-make]: You need to configure your ASDF system to make this produce an executable; see https://lispcookbook.github.io/cl-cookbook/scripting.html#with-asdf.